TODOvue/tv-sidebar/README.md

   image: {
     src: string,    // Image URL
-    alt: string,    // Alt text for accessibility
-    link: string    // Link URL (used when clickable=true) }
+    alt: string,    // Alt text for accessibility link?: string   // optional; use in your click handler for manual navigation }
 }
 ```